awsdocs/aws-cloud9-user-guide/doc_source/using-service-linked-roles.md

 ## Creating a Service\-Linked Role for AWS Cloud9<a name="create-service-linked-role"></a>

-You don't need to manually create a service\-linked role\.
+You don't need to create a service\-linked role\.
 When you create an AWS Cloud9 development environment, AWS Cloud9 creates the service\-linked role for you\.

 ## Editing a Service\-Linked Role for AWS Cloud9<a name="edit-service-linked-role"></a>

-AWS Cloud9 doesn't allow you to edit the AWSServiceRoleForAWSCloud9 service\-linked role\.
+You can't edit the AWSServiceRoleForAWSCloud9 service\-linked role in AWS Cloud9\.
 For example, after you create a service\-linked role, you can't change the name of the role because various entities might reference the role\.
 However, you can edit the description of the role using IAM\.
 For more information, see [Editing a Service\-Linked Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#edit-service-linked-role) in the *IAM User Guide*\.

 ## Deleting a Service\-Linked Role for AWS Cloud9<a name="delete-service-linked-role"></a>

 If you no longer need to use a feature or service that requires a service\-linked role, we recommend that you delete that role\.
-That way you don’t have an unused entity that is not actively monitored or maintained\.
+That way you don’t have an unused entity that isn't actively monitored or maintained\.

 ### Deleting a Service\-Linked Role in IAM<a name="delete-service-linked-role-service-console"></a>